FIND YOURSELF - ECO-ACTIVE®

 Day 6 - West Coast Culture & Cuisine

-We reluctantly say good buy to our friends in Prins Albert, only to be welcomed in one of the West Coast most hospitable and pretty fishing villages.
-Known for its crayfish industry, the town of Paternoster has reinvented itself as the Cape’s finest West Coast culinary destination.
+We reluctantly say goodbye to our friends in Prince Albert, only to be welcomed in one of the West Coast’s most friendly and pretty fishing villages.
+Known for its crayfish industry, the town of Paternoster has reinvented itself as the Cape’s most excellent West Coast culinary destination.
 We explore the long beaches by foot, the food culture in style and the people of the West Coast, by invitation.
-If the Karoo lamb didn’t do it for you, then the rough hewn to fine dinning experience of the sea-salt-pepper kitchens are sure to wow.
+If the Karoo lamb didn’t do it for you, then the rough-hewn to exceptional dining experiences of the sea-salt-pepper kitchens are sure to wow.